 Are you wanting to teach social emotional learning skills and are not quite sure where to start or where to fit it in your schedule?
 Start out adding in some simple routines that will help students practice social emotional skills throughout the day.
 Here are five SEL tools I think should be in every elementary classroom.

-One important note if you decide to use this tool: you have to make the time to follow-up with students who are feelings angry or sad or embarrassed.
+If you decide to use this tool, you have to make the time to follow-up with students.
 It's important that shared negative feelings don't go unaddressed.

 3. Peace Table